Summary

 2/ Anatomy Lab: Under the guidance of experienced faculty, students engage in detailed study and exploration of the human body.
 The lab also supports research initiatives, fostering an environment of scientific inquiry and discovery.

 3/ Library and Computer Lab: The college library contains an impressive collection of books, scientific magazines, and journals.
-The computer lab houses high-speed Wi-Fi with access to students and faculty carrying out various academic activities.
+The computer lab houses high-speed Wi-Fi with access for students and faculty to carry out various academic activities.

 4/ Transportation Facilities: The university provides a dedicated fleet of buses that cover various routes within the city and surrounding areas.
 The campus is accessible by local public transportation, including buses and taxis, making it well-connected and easily reachable.